 Don’t Panic.
 Don’t bat an eye, but also don’t let them glaze over (I’ll be the first to admit guilt of that).
 There are some cool ideas out there.
-Here’s a few favorites of the high-level variety that I’ve heard recently.
+Here are a few favorites of the high-level variety that I’ve heard recently.

 So, macro = building the right thing, micro = building it right.